ekazaev/route-composer/README.md

 For detailed information on using DeepLinkLibrary, see `Documentation/API` folder.

-### Usage
+## Usage

-DeepLinkingLibrary uses 3 main entities *(Factory, Finder, Action)* that should be defined by a host application to support it. also it provides 3 helping (`RouterInterceptor`, `ContextTask`, `PostRoutingTask`) entities that you may implement to handle some default actions during routing process.
+DeepLinkingLibrary uses 3 main entities (`Factory`, `Finder`, `Action`) that should be defined by a host application to support it.
+It also provides 3 helping (`RoutingInterceptor`, `ContextTask`, `PostRoutingTask`) entities that you may implement to handle some default actions during routing process.
 Below in the description of each entity 2 main meaning will be used:
 * `ViewController` - Type of view controller. *UINavigationController, CustomViewController, etc.*
 * `Context` - Type of context object that is passed to the router from the hosting application that router will pass to view controllers it is going to build.
+* `Destination` - Type of destination object that is passed to the router from the hosting application that router will pass to the helping entities.

 *Example: if your view controllers requires productID to display it content and product id is a UUID in your app - then type of context is UUID*

-### Implementation
+## Implementation

 #### 1. Factory

-Factory explains router **how to create view controller** it has to navigate to.
-Every factory instance has to extend Protocol factory provided by a library:
+Factory **builds view controller** router has to navigate to upon request.
+Every factory instance has to extend `Factory` protocol factory provided by a library:

 ```swift
 public protocol Factory: class {